schreck61/oneview-ansible-debian/README.md

 * Debian Stretch
 * python 2.7.14
-* ansible 2.5.0
+* ansible 2.5.2
-* hpOneView 4.5.0
+* hpOneView 4.6.0
-* oneview-ansible 5.0.0
+* oneview-ansible 5.1.0

 ## Usage

-ansible-debian contains no playbooks or configuration.
+oneview-ansible-debian contains no playbooks or configuration.
 Everything must be passed in.

 ### Ansible inventory and playbooks